Rakile/deforumation/README.md

 ![img](github_images/rewindforward.PNG)

+Deforumation allows you to rewind to a given frame, and gives you the ability to start generating from that given frame.
+This is good for when something in your creativity "goes bananas".
+Maybe that clown shouldn't have appeard all of a sudden ;P

 This part is useful to rewind and forward througout a rendering.
 When you have started a rendering, you can look at the current image by pressing the "Show current image" or you can also click anywhere else that is bnot a button on the GUI, to update the image.

 A suggestion before using any of these option is to push the "PUSH TO PAUSE RENDERING BUTTON".
 The rendering will pause and you can more easily explore the functionalities.

 The "left-arrow"-button shows you the image previous to the current, and the "right-arrow"-button" shows you the next image to the current.

+Typing a frame number in the input box and pushing RETURN will directly transport you to that fram (if it exists).

 The "double-left-arrow" will jump to your closest saved prompt towards the beginning relative to your current frame, and the "double-right-arrow" will jump to your closest saved prompt towards the end relative to your current frame.

 ![img](github_images/resume.PNG)